narajaon/ft_printf/README.md

 ## Usage

-Just use `ft_printf` as if you were using the original one and it should word exactly as intended 😉 As a side note, you can also use `ft_dprintf` if you want to write to a custom file descriptor.
+Just use `ft_printf` as if you were using the original one and it should word exactly as intended 😉  <br>
+As a side note, you can also use `ft_dprintf` if you want to write to a custom file descriptor.